tesis100/tesisvote/README.md

 This determines the text found at the top of the voting interface.

 ####website/images
 The voting interface will search this folder for images of the candidates.
-Each candidate shoud have their own image as `candidateshortname.jpg` (eg `trump.jpg`).
+Each candidate should have their own image as `candidateshortname.jpg` (eg `trump.jpg`).
 All pictures should be the same size and 100px by 100px works well.